nycmeshnet/nycmeshnet.github.io/blog/_posts/2015-03-04-twelve-reasons-for-mesh.md

 author: Brian
 ---

-Here's a list of our reasons for building a mesh network:
+Here's a list of our reasons for building a community-owned network:

 * Self configuring (simple!)
 * Emergency community networking (for next hurricane)